Milkweed found on Prince Edward Island

 Sold out

 Butterflyweed seeds.
 Botanical name: Asclepias tuberosa var interior.
 Packet contains a little over 25 seeds.
 Seeds are harvested from plants grown in a conservation plot in Colorado.
 Start the seeds in a week using water germination or direct sow for a more natural method called cold moist stratification.
 Either way the monarch butterfly will appreciate having this milkweed available.
-Shipping is included.

 To help the monarchs, get passionate about milkweed.